Plugin Submission Process¶

 Step 5: Address any review comments¶

-If your plugin fails review for any reason, the reviewer will add a comment to the PR tagging you and explaining why the plugin failed to meet the criteria.
+If your plugin fails review for any reason, the reviewer will leave a review on the PR tagging you and explaining why the plugin failed to meet the criteria.
 Please address any required changes and update the GitHub release with those changes.
-Leave a comment on the PR to let the reviewer know you’ve addressed the feedback.
+Leave a comment on the PR tagging your reviewer to let them know you’ve addressed the feedback.
 Don’t open a new PR.

 Once your plugin passes review, the reviewer will merge the PR and your plugin will be available for other users to discover and install from the registry!